elmahio/blog/docs/Building-a-salable-architecture-to-handle-millions-of-errors.md

-# Building a salable architecture to handle millions of errors
+# Building a scalable architecture to handle millions of errors

 ##### [Thomas Ardal](http://elmah.io/about/), September 5.
 2015